Are there ways to help all who take a bar exam better prepare and improve their performance?

 Bar Exam Strategies and Stories is now widely available to applicants studying for the California Bar Exam, which is the nation’s second largest.
 Starting in 2018, all applicants studying for California’s July bar exams have had access to the program.

 The efficacy of Bar Exam Strategies and Stories exceeded expectations.
 Those who completed the full program and thereby received the full treatment saw their likelihood of passing the bar exam rise by 6.8-9.6%.
 Among all people who passed the bar after completing the program and thereby receiving the full treatment, one in six would have failed the bar if they had not participated in the program.

 MILE seeks to make Bar Exam Strategies and Stories available to all applicants planning to take a bar exam anywhere in the United States.
 To that end, we are looking for new bar partners and for additional funding opportunities.

-Our immediate aim is to offer Bar Exam Strategies and Stories to all applicants for July 2021 bar exam in three additional jurisdictions.
-We hope to expand to other jurisdictions soon afterwards.
+Our immediate aim is to offer Bar Exam Strategies and Stories to applicants for July 2022 bar exam in additional jurisdictions.
 So we are looking for new bar partners now!
 If you are from a state, territory, or district bar that might be interested in partnering, please reach out.